-One of the most interesting audio related products on NAB 2017 this year were the two Sound Devices MixPre-3 & MixPre-6 field recorders.
-Our colleague photographer and videographer Curtis Judd, had a chance to talk to Paul Isaacs from Sound Devices who demoed many of the interesting features of this powerful new tools.
+One of the most interesting audio-related products on NAB 2017 this year were the two Sound Devices MixPre-3 & MixPre-6 field recorders.
+Our colleague photographer and videographer Curtis Judd, had a chance to talk to Paul Isaacs from Sound Devices who demoed many of the interesting features of these powerful new tools.

 The MixPre-3 and MixPre-6 are highly portable yet extremely competent audio recorders with some mixing capabilities as well.
 They were created with significant emphasis on usability – especially for filmmakers and on the go video makers.
-Both devices have a simple (touch capable) interface for novice users as well as a multitude of advance features in the more pro level mode.
+Both devices have a simple (touch-capable) interface for novice users as well as a multitude of advanced features in the more pro-level mode.

 The MixPre-3 front panel – simple and clean

-Besides the new high end Kashmir preamps both devices can use timecode (using both HDMI & 1/8″ inputs so you can feed it to most cameras and have your sound synced easily in post) and a large array of powering options ranging from AAs, through Sony L and USB power.
-Talking about USB this is the first device of this type that has built in USB-C connection and it can also be used easily with a computer and connect to an iOS device which can control the unit remotely (There is sadly no Android support at this time).
+Besides the new high-end Kashmir preamps both devices can use timecode (using both HDMI & 1/8″ inputs so you can feed it to most cameras and have your sound synced easily in post) and a large array of powering options ranging from AAs, through Sony L and USB power.
+Talking about USB this is the first device of this type that has a built-in USB-C connection and it can also be used easily with a computer and connect to an iOS device that can control the unit remotely (There is sadly no Android support at this time).

 Here are some of the specs for the MixPre-3/6 units (the MixPre-6 has 4 XLR/TRS while the MixPre-3 has only 3 XLR inputs).